 I spent my childhood on the mission field in Brazil, Mexico, and Cuba and my teen years in Miami, Florida.
 My parents met as students at Asbury, so after high school I decided to carry on the tradition and enrolled at Asbury as well, graduating with a major in English and a minor in Spanish.
 After teaching in the classroom for 16 years, I completed a master’s degree in Library Science from the University of Kentucky and became part of the library faculty at Asbury University.

 I am married and have four grown children and four grandsons.
 All our children have graduated from Asbury and live in a variety of places including Lexington, KY; Houston, TX; Washington, DC; and Inchon, South Korea.
 My husband is an educator as well as a pastor.
-He serves as a Christian school administrator, is certified as a pastoral counselor, and teaches regularly on Wednesday nights at our church where he is a staff pastor responsible for congregational care.
+He is certified as a pastoral counselor and frequently speaks on spiritual formation, America's Christian history, as well as marriage and family life issues.
 We are a close family and enjoy traveling, camping, and outdoor sports.
 We are enthusiastic fans of UK basketball and like reading history, eating out and going to movies together.